YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 The workflow is as follows:

 Helen and Phil each create a new GPG keyring and a new public-private key pair (This step can be omitted if they already have GPG keyrings and public and private keys.
-However, see the section below on operation with Gnu Privacy Guard version 2.).
+However, see the section below on operation with GNU Privacy Guard version 2.).
 In the gen_keypair.sh script GPG generates the key pair [see note], putting public and private keys in the key ring; the latter locked with a passphrase.
 The public key is also exported to a text file, and its fingerprint is displayed in the terminal session.
 Each of them e-mails (or otherwise sends) her/his public key text file to the other.
 One alternative to the direct sending of public keys is to upload them to a keyserver, such as the MIT PGP Public Key Server at http://pgp.mit.edu .
 This is illustrated below; first Helen, then Phil (if the GNUPGHOME environment variable is not set, it will default to $HOME/.gnupg).

 .. note::
    Generating a public-private keypair can consume a significant amount of the entropy in a computer system.
 Running out of entropy can cause the operation to stall until sufficient entropy becomes available.
 You may need to consider external entropy sources or entropy gathering daemons for computer systems on which key generation will occur frequently.
 For encrypted databases on virtual machines, you may need to generate public-private keypairs on host computers and then ship the keyrings to the virtual guests.